-Milestone Description Indicative Timing WAMSI draft full project proposalsDetailed project proposals developed with detailed project objectives, methodology, resourcing, deliverables, schedule and budgets 1 November 2022 Steering Committee review Steering committee review of project proposals.
-15 November 2022 Finalise Science Program Response to Steering Committee comments and finalisation of the Science Program 1 December 2022 Publish Science Program Within 4 weeks of Science Program being finalised by the Steering Committee.
+Milestone Description Indicative Timing WAMSI draft full project proposals Steering Committee review Finalise Science Program Response to Steering Committee comments and finalisation of the Science Program 1 December 2022 Publish ScienceWithin 4 weeks of Science Program beingProgramfinalised by the Steering Committee.
 29 December 2022 Collaborative Project Agreements Contractual agreement between collaborating science organisations and WAMSI to deliver each Science Project - including the Final Science Program Plan 31 December 2022 Program Start 1 January 2023 Program Finish Within 3 years of issue of MS1175.
 While the projects will endeavour to finish by 23 November 2024, at least one project will require additional time based on the breadth and complexity of objectives and on administrative timeframes.
 The indicative finish date reflects the completion date for the final project, noting that all projects will provide annual reports and can provide interim results in report or presentation format to DWER as required throughout the project.
 30 September 2025